 Warning: free TExES practice tests usually aren’t like the actual test.
-“Free TExES practice questions” is usually code for “mediocre” or poor quality.
-Flimsy study books and practice exams can actually lead your test preparation in the wrong direction, make you study the wrong content and fail the TExES.
+“Free practice questions” is usually code for “mediocre” or poor quality.
+Flimsy study books and practice exams can lead your test preparation in the wrong direction.
+Such study materials could cause you to study the wrong content and fail.
 Chances are if you find free sample questions online, they won’t be very good.
 (At least not good enough to actually help you pass.)

 Whether you’re taking the TExES Math, TExES Pedagogy and Professional Responsibilities, TExES Science 7-12, TExES Science 4-8, TExES Social Studies 7-12, TExES Special Education, TExES ESL, TExES Core Subjects EC-6 or other exam, make sure you get the best preparation resources.
-The best TExES practice exams will be the most like the genuine test in its coverage.
+The best TExES practice tests will be the most like the real exam in its coverage.